5373061/Greek-Flow-Analyzer/README_TESTING.md

 - **Pattern Enhancement Flow**: Tests the full flow of pattern-based trade enhancement
 - **Library Persistence**: Tests saving and loading pattern libraries during integration
 - **Cross-Greek Integration**: Tests the integration of cross-Greek pattern analysis with the pipeline
+- **Signal Integration**: Tests the integration of trade signal generation with the pipeline

 ## Adapting Tests for Real Pipeline